W Wailes Wailes and Strang

 A L Wilkinson

 Alfred Lashbrook Wilkinson (1899-1983) was the son of H Wilkinson (see this section immediately below) and like him also designed stained glass.
 After studying at St Martin’s School of Art, by 1920 he was working with his father at 101 Gower Street (KD/L), which they shared with the business that continued to bear the name of the deceased A J Dix.
 However, only in 1941 (KD/L) was the son listed by name along with his father.
 After his father’s retirement he had a studio in North London and finally in Brightlingsea, Essex.
-In addition to working on his own account, he produced designs for, among others, Burlison and Grylls, Clayton and Bell and George King and Son of Norwich, the last over a period of more than ten years after World War II..
-His work often consists of single figures set in plain glass.
+In addition to working on his own account, he produced designs for, among others, Burlison and Grylls, Clayton and Bell and George King and Son of Norwich, the last over a period of more than ten years after World War II.
+Much of his work consists of single figures set in plain glass.

 Glass: Forest Row; Washington; Wivelsfield